-- Designed at 7 x 10 inches and opens flat for easy writing, doodling etc.
+- Designed at 7 x 10 inches and opens flat for easy writing, doodling, etc.

 - Includes a blank content page and perforated sheets.

 These three notebooks are all good options and there are plenty of notebooks out there for you to choose from but these are the three I am putting to you.
 In my personal opinion, I think the Minimalist Art Hard Cover Dotted Journal is the best option out of these choices.
-It is affordable, good paper quality and lays flat for easy journaling.
+It is affordable, has good paper quality, and lays flat for easy journaling.

 Pens for bullet journaling

-Depending on what you want to do, pens are important to bullet journaling.
+Depending on what you want to do, pens are important for bullet journaling.
 You can use any basic pen to jot your notes down but if you want to create something special, or use fancy lettering then good pens are going to help you out a lot.